Climate Change Resilience and Adaptation Courses from the National Highway Institute

 FHWA Digital as Builts (DABS) Webinar Series

-The FHWA will present an eight-part webinar series on the EDC-6 Implementation Initiative for Digital As-Builts (DABs).
+The FHWA presented an eight-part webinar series on the EDC-6 Implementation Initiative for Digital As-Builts (DABs).
 The all-encompassing webinar series is designed to increase overall understanding of DABs and how to advance their implementation, demonstrate practical benefits, address barriers to DABs implementation, showcase practical solutions, and establish DABs best practices.

 • Building blocks of DABs